-- 2.2.4 Establish joint management agreements with another statutory body (such as (such as Te Rūnanga o Ngāi Tahu) or the Crown; - 2.2.5 Establish protocols and processes for resolving cross boundary issues through the triennial agreement under the Local Government Act 2002. - 2.3 Regional council may, at the request of city of district councils, may: - 2.3.1 Make a regional rule for the purpose of extinguishing existing use rights under Section 10 of the RMA to address specific natural hazard risk; - 2.3.2 Delegate the administration of that regional rule to the city or district council.
+- 2.2.4 Establish joint management agreements with another statutory body (such as Te Rūnanga o Ngāi Tahu or the Crown); - 2.2.5 Establish protocols and processes for resolving cross boundary issues through the triennial agreement under the Local Government Act 2002. - 2.2.6 Establish protocols and processes for improving consistency with how affected parties are determined on resource consent applications - 2.3 Regional council may, at the request of city or district councils: - 2.3.1 Make a regional rule for the purpose of extinguishing existing use rights under Section 10 of the RMA to address specific natural hazard risk; - 2.3.2 Delegate the administration of that regional rule to the city or district council.